Julia Gorislavska

 Poland

-Julia Gorislavska is a Ukrainian artist whose work explores themes of identity, inner adaptation, and the search for a sense of home - an inner place of grounding and belonging.
+• Julia Gorislavska is a Ukrainian artist, based in Poland.
+Whose work explores themes of identity, inner adaptation, and the search for a sense of home - an inner place of grounding and belonging.

 Her art focuses on the psychological states of the human mind, the quiet processes of transformation, and the acceptance of change.